nhtnhanbn/nhtnhanbn.github.io/monash/msa26.md

 Polls are open Monday 7th September to Thursday 10th September.
 Students will vote in elections of MSA office bearers, committees, Lot's Wife Editors and National Union of Students delegates.

 ### [Election timeline](https://msa.monash.edu/hubfs/MSA%20Election%20Timeline%202026.pdf)

+### Lot's Wife unbanned

+Update 13/8/2026 - 3 clear weeks until polls open

+The Election Tribunal has [overturned](https://instagram.com/lotswifemag/p/Db-pHgjEt6b) the Returning Officer's ban on Lot's Wife edition 4 on appeal, ruling that there was no breach of the Election Regulations.

 ### Exclusive - the banned Lot's Wife paper